BIJIANZIL/Console_based_Python_Calculator/README.md

 # 9.IDE
-Eventhough most frequently used IDE is Jupyter Notebook & Visula Studio,here have done using  Pycharm.
-I have found features like syntax highlighting,refactoring,debugging more interesting.Also Pycharm includes features like codeassistance like code completion ,navigation.
+Eventhough most frequently used IDE is Visual Studio Code & Jupiter Notebook,here I wanted to get familiarised with Pycharm as well.
+I have found features like syntax highlighting,refactoring,debugging more interesting.Also Pycharm includes features like  code completion ,navigation.
-Below are the most favourite shortkeys I would liek to mention.
+Below are the most favourite shortkeys I would like to mention.

 ![Shortkeys-Pycharm](WorkProcess/Shortkeys-Pycharm.PNG)